Jougheaux/JPEG/README.md

 - [Gavinfuzzy](https://www.etsy.com/shop/GavinfuzzyCustoms) for giving me CAD for the worker stock from the SBL
 - Mike Farley and Mathew Davis for helping guide aesthetics and design langauge
 - RPI HVZ community for providing feedback and help
-- Most importantly, Sofia Sherman for keeping me sane and grounded while I do CAD for way too many hours

 ## To Do
 - Wiring guides